 Where to stay in Hobart

-To help with your planning we’ve also reviewed all the hotels, apartment and caravan park options in and around Hobart.
+To help with your planning I’ve also reviewed all the hotels, apartment and caravan park options in and around Hobart.

 Award-winning MACq 01 is right on the waterfront and is the best inner-city luxury option.